 In the 80s the endowment effect was explained because we are loss averse (losses hurt more than gains).
-This what part of the idea that lead to Daniel Kahneman and Amos Tversky’s Noble Prize.
+This was part of the idea that led to Daniel Kahneman and Amos Tversky’s Nobel Prize.

 But, as Sam McNerney uncovers, there might be more to the story.